Register a Vital Record

 - Evidence of the mother’s residence in this state at the time of the birth

-Evidence documents must include mother’s name and address and be from month of birth.
+Evidence documents must include mother’s name, address, and be from month and year of birth.

 - Prenatal or postnatal record consistent with the date of delivery